 WBLN Programming ABC, Local and Syndicated, from 1954

-The details of WBLN broadcasting local news are unknown.
-What is known, the half-hour dedicated to news, weather, and sports aired on Monday and Tuesday at 10 pm and Wednesday, Thursday, and Friday at 9:45 pm.
-The only mention of any personality associated with local news came with an ad in TV Guide which mentioned Fred Muxfeld.
+From 1954, WBLN broadcast both local and syndicated programming, including ABC content.
+Although the details of the station's local news broadcasts are unclear, it is known that a half-hour segment dedicated to news, weather, and sports aired on Monday and Tuesday at 10 pm, and on Wednesday, Thursday, and Friday at 9:45 pm.
+The only known personality associated with WBLN's local news is Fred Muxfeld, who was featured in an advertisement for the station in TV Guide.

-Mr. Muxfeld created the “Problems and Solutions” audience call-in talk show on Bloomington's radio station WJBC.
-It's unknown who anchored the local news initially, but a year or two later, Muxfeld's name was included in TV Guide ads for WBLN as the newscaster.
-His tenure at WBLN came to an end in February 1957.
-Another name from the WJBC management roster came up in December of 1957 during the second “life” of WBLN.
-More on that later.
+Mr. Muxfeld was the creator of the "Problems and Solutions" audience call-in talk show on WJBC, Bloomington's radio station.
+It is unknown who anchored WBLN's local news initially, but Muxfeld's name was included in TV Guide ads for the station as the newscaster a year or two later.
+He left WBLN in February 1957, and another name from WJBC's management roster appeared during the second "life" of WBLN in December 1957.

-The appearance of Fred Muxfeld on WBLN also came at about the same time as the sale of at least a 50-percent interest in the WJBC from the Daily Pantagraph to another local group.
-At that point, Muxfeld left WJBC to take the newscaster job at WBLN.
-Since the operation was very small at Channel 15, along with being the newscaster, he was probably the news gatherer as well.
-His broadcast was sponsored by the “Telephone Answering Service.”
+Fred Muxfeld's appearance on WBLN coincided with the sale of at least a 50-percent interest in WJBC from the Daily Pantagraph to another local group.
+He left WJBC to take the newscaster job at WBLN.
+Since the station was very small, he was likely the news gatherer as well as the newscaster.
+His broadcasts were sponsored by the "Telephone Answering Service."

-During the Fall of 1954 season, the network schedule of ABC would include a number of programs that were not aired on WBLN.
-It was because the advertising agency which owned the rights to these programs didn't purchase the time slot on Channel 15.
-Those programs included: Pepsi-Cola Playhouse, Flight #7, Big Picture, Walter Winchell, Martha Wright Show, Dr. I.Q., Kukla Fran, and Ollie, Name's the Same, Come Closer, Voice of Firestone, Junior Press Conference, Cavalcade of America, Twenty Questions, U.S. Steel Hour, Stop the Music, Disneyland, Stu Erwin Show, Masquerade Party, Enterprise, Lone Ranger, Mail Story, Treasury Men in Action, So You Want to Lead a Band, Kraft Television Theater, Adventures of Rin-Tin-Tin, Adventures of Ozzie and Harriet, Ray Bolger Show, Dollar A Second, The Vise, Compass, Dotty Mack Show, Stork Club.
-As you can see, WBLN was only airing a small portion of the programs offered by ABC.
+During the fall of 1954, WBLN did not air several programs from ABC's network schedule.
+This was because the advertising agency that owned the rights to these shows did not purchase the time slot on Channel 15.
+The programs that were NOTt aired on WBLN included Pepsi-Cola Playhouse, Flight #7, Big Picture, Walter Winchell, Martha Wright Show, Dr. I.Q., Kukla Fran, and Ollie, Name's the Same, Come Closer, Voice of Firestone, Junior Press Conference, Cavalcade of America, Twenty Questions, U.S. Steel Hour, Stop the Music, Disneyland, Stu Erwin Show, Masquerade Party, Enterprise, Lone Ranger, Mail Story, Treasury Men in Action, So You Want to Lead a Band, Kraft Television Theater, Adventures of Rin-Tin-Tin, Adventures of Ozzie and Harriet, Ray Bolger Show, Dollar A Second, The Vise, Compass, Dotty Mack Show, and Stork Club.
+Hence, WBLN only broadcasted a small portion of the programs offered by ABC.

 Sky King was produced in the early 50s for NBC during 1951-52 by Jack Chertok Productions.
-Reruns from the initial NBC run were picked up by ABC and CBS in later years.
+ABC and CBS picked up reruns from the initial NBC run in later years.
 It aired on ABC during the mid-1950s and was seen on WBLN and other ABC affiliates at the time.
 The series starred Kirby Grant and Gloria Winters.
 This is a complete episode during the years it was sponsored by Nabisco.

 Here is an episode of the TV series "Gangbusters."
 It was produced in the early 1950s for NBC and syndicated in later years during the 1950s.
 WBLN picked it up for broadcast during the 1950s.
 Here is a complete episode.